Introduction

 \[

-\int_0^1 f(x)dx
+\int_0^1 f(x)dx.

 \]

 Now, we can see the interval \([0, 1]\) as the sample space \(\Omega\).
-The smallest \(\sigma\)-algebra that contains
+The smallest \(\sigma\)-algebra

-every interval \([a, b] \subset [0, 1]\) is the Borel \(\sigma\)-algebra.
 We claim the Dirichlet function is measurable with respect to it, and check three steps:

-- \(\mathbb{Q} \cap [0, 1]\) is Borel, as a countable union \(\bigcup_{q \in \mathbb{Q} \cap [0,1]} \{q\}\) of Borel singletons.
+- \(\mathbb{Q} \cap [0, 1]\) is Borel, as a countable union

 - The Dirichlet function is the indicator of this Borel set.
-The indicator of a Borel set is automatically Borel-measurable — a fact pinned down in the next page on Lebesgue integration.
+The indicator of a Borel set is

-Hence the Dirichlet function is Lebesgue measurable.
+Hence the Dirichlet function is Borel-measurable.

-We are getting closer to the Lebesgue integration, but we would like to learn more about Lebesgue measure.
+We are getting closer to Lebesgue integration, but we would like to learn more about Lebesgue measure.

 Construction: Lebesgue Measure on \(\mathbb{R}\)

 Consider the sample space \(\Omega = \mathbb{R}\).
-As usual, we define a \(\sigma\)-algebra of subsets of \(\mathbb{R}\).
-Let
+As usual, we define a \(\sigma\)-algebra of subsets of

-\(\mathcal{C}\) be the collection of all intervals of the form \([a, b]\) and let \(\mathcal{B} = \sigma(\mathcal{C})\) be the
+\(\mathbb{R}\).
+Let \(\mathcal{C}\) be the collection of all intervals of the form \((a, b]\) and write

-\(\sigma\)-algebra that it generates.
+\(\mathcal{B} = \sigma(\mathcal{C})\) for the \(\sigma\)-algebra it generates.

 Let \(\mathbb{P}_n\) be the uniform measure on \((n, n+1]\).
-Given a set \(A \subset \mathbb{R}\), we decompose it into countably
+Given a Borel set \(A \in \mathcal{B}\), we

-many pieces, each piece contained in some interval \((n, n+1]\), and define its “length” \(\mu(A)\) using countable additivity as follows:
+decompose it into countably many pieces, each piece contained in some interval \((n, n+1]\), and define

 \[